-Evidence of the Training Officer's review, annotation and inclusion of constructive feedback is expected on each piece of evidence.
-The use of feedback is very important, and improvement should be seen in evidence throughout the portfolio in response to the feedback given.
-An example of good evidence would be where a candidate undertakes a task, receives constructive feedback, responds to this, and progress can be seen in the final version of the piece of evidence.
-Evidence of this feedback loop demonstrates a good relationship between trainer and candidate and is useful to the verifier in assessing the quality of the training experience.
+Evidence of your review, annotation and inclusion of constructive feedback is expected on each piece of evidence.
+The use of feedback is very important, and improvement should be seen throughout the portfolio in response to the feedback given.
+An example of good evidence would be where a candidate undertakes a task, receives constructive feedback from you, responds to this, and progress can be seen in the final version of the piece of evidence.
+Evidence of this feedback loop demonstrates a good relationship between you and the candidate and is useful to the verifier in assessing the quality of the training experience.

-- The candidate should annotate any evidence that is not their original work (e.g. printout of results) - Every page of evidence should be annotated; if you can't comment on it to show how it has enhanced your practice, then it should not be in the portfolio. - Highlighting and underlining text in a piece of evidence alone is insufficient; it must be obvious why it has been offered as evidence - The candidate needs to demonstrate their knowledge and understanding and apply this to the laboratory context - Each piece of evidence should be clearly linked back to the SoP's it demonstrates - Lack of annotation can result in that piece of evidence beingdiscounted or require updating
+- The candidate should annotate any evidence that is not their original work (e.g. printout of results) - Every page of evidence should be annotated; if you can't comment on it to show how it has enhanced your practice, then it should not be in the portfolio. - Highlighting and underlining text in a piece of evidence alone is insufficient; it must be obvious why it has been offered as evidence - The candidate needs to demonstrate their knowledge and understanding and apply this to the laboratory context - Each piece of evidence should be clearly linked back to the SoP's it demonstrates - Lack of annotation can result in that piece of evidence being discounted or require updating

-Portfolio ownership rests with you as the candidate, so you should check with your training officer that each piece of evidence is appropriate and meets the required standard for external verification.
-All pieces of evidence in your Onefile portfolio will require sign-off by you (the candidate) and your training officer.
+Portfolio ownership rests with the candidate, but you as the Training Officer should check that each piece of evidence is appropriate and meets the required standard for external verification.
+All pieces of evidence in the candidate's Onefile portfolio will require sign-off by the candidate and you as the Training Officer.
 This demonstrates ownership of the work by the candidate, and that it has also been reviewed and assessed by the trainer.